leo-k77/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Request-SPOPersonalSite.md

 ### -NoWait

 Continues without the status being polled.
-Polling the action can slow it's progress if lots of user emails are specified.
+Polling the action can slow its progress if lots of user emails are specified.

 ```yaml
 Type: SwitchParameter